 Where other equipment needs to be transported, eg oxygen cylinders, suction machines etc, this may require adaptations to the vehicle in order that it can be transported safely.
-Whilst the adaptation is being made it is the parents' responsibility to make their own transport arrangements.
+Whilst the adaptation is being undertaken transport cannot be provided; if parents/carers can provide transport during this period a transport allowance can be made.
+Except in very exceptional cases this will be 45p per mile.
+This will be increased on an annual basis by RPI but will not exceed HMRC limits.

-Protection of Children
+Protection of Young Adults